 However, now the realisation may have kicked in and you’re over the initial excitement, shock and disbelief, are you now wondering about the foods you’ll be eating over the next nine months?
-If you’re anything like me and have a huge appreciation for delicious home-cooked food, you’re going to absolutely love the tasty, healthy recipes you’ll discover on this site.

-You’ve no doubt heard
+No doubt you’ve heard

 Pregnancy changes the nutrient requirements of a woman.

 In particular, our needs of specific micro-nutrients increase to a large extent.
 It is important for a us to meet these increased requirements to support a healthy pregnancy and the development of the child, long term.
 Whilst pregnancy isn’t a time to be messing around with our diet or making any sudden changes, for those already following a plant based lifestyle, or those that are new to veganism or a vegetarian diet – this website is for you.

 Ensuring that we maintain a healthy lifestyle and optimum nutrition during pregnancy is fundamental in the development and growth of our baby and supporting our body throughout the next nine months.
 So let’s put the kettle on, get ourselves comfy and take a look around.

 Here’s to a Happy Healthy Pregnancy.